OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### Password

 The password of the CAM user.
-The password should be set with 8 characters or more and contains uppercase small letters, numbers, and special characters.
-Only valid when console_login set true.
-If not set and the value of console_login is true, a random password is automatically generated.
+Password should be at least 8 characters and no more than 32 characters, includes uppercase letters, lowercase letters, numbers and special characters.
+Only required when `console_login` is true.
+If not set, a random password will be automatically generated.

 _Required_: No